fastlane/fastlane/spaceship/README.md

 #### Bypass trusted device and use SMS for verification

-Apple will not send a SMS code to your phone if you have a trusted device configured for your Apple account when you try to generate a web session with _fastlane_ — instead a code will be displayed on one of your account's trusted devices.
+If you have a trusted device configured, Apple will not send a SMS code to your phone for your Apple account when you try to generate a web session with _fastlane_.
+Instead, a code will be displayed on one of your account's trusted devices.
 This can be problematic if you are trying to authenticate but don't have access to a trusted device.
 Take the following steps to circumvent the device and use SMS instead:

 - Attempt to generate a web session with `fastlane spaceauth -u [email]` and wait for security code prompt to appear
 - Open a browser to [appleid.apple.com](https://appleid.apple.com) or an address that requires you to login with your Apple ID, and logout of any previous session